laestrada/laestrada.github.io/_recipes/chickpea-salad.md

 1. To assemble the salad, combine the squash, chickpeas, onion, and cilantro or parsley in a mixing bowl.
 Either add the tahini dressing to taste, and toss carefully, or you could serve the salad with the dressing on the side.
 Serve immediately.

+### Make ahead

-1. Do ahead: Molly says this salad, lightly dressed, keeps beautifully in the fridge, that you should hold a little of the dressing on the side and that it can be reheated in the microwave.
-I, for one, have never had any leftovers.
+The lightly dressed salad keeps well in the refrigerator and can be reheated in the microwave.
+Reserve some dressing to add after reheating.